<?xml version="1.0" encoding="UTF-8"?>

 <div>&nbsp;</div>

-<div>The post is funded until 31 March 2028 and is based in the Department of Experimental Psychology based at the Life and Mind Building.</div>
+<div>The post is funded for 12 months and is based in the Department of Psychiatry at the Warneford Hospital.</div>

 <div>&nbsp;</div>